couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 1: Create a database

 Make sure you are on branch `workshop/initial_state`.
 Right now the App is not compiling.
-This is normal, you just need to initialize the Database.
+This is normal and you just need to initialize the Database.

-Open `Application.java` under ToDoLite-Android/ToDoLite/src/main/java/com/couchbase/todolite/Application.java
+Within Android Studio, open `Application.java` under ToDoLite-Android/ToDoLite/src/main/java/com/couchbase/todolite/Application.java
 ![][image-20]

 Notice there is a property called database of type Database.
 We will use this property throughout the application to get access to our database.